cooperhewitt/go-pubsocketd/README.md

 This is available only for debugging and should **not** be enabled for production use.

+### -ws-heartbeat=false

+A boolean flag that activates a keep-alive heartbeat message, sent once every 30 seconds.

 ### -ps-log-file="/var/log/pubsocketd.log"

 Write all logging to this file, as well as STDOUT.